 Coronaviruses are a family of viruses that can cause disease in animals and humans.
 There are many different types.
 The new coronavirus (SARS-CoV-2) is classified as a beta coronavirus.

 It has been reported to have a high genetic likeness (about 80%) to the Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV).
 It uses the same receptor (ACE2) as SARS-CoV to infect human cells.

 The new coronavirus infection (COVID-19) is caused by the new coronavirus (SARS-CoV-2).
 Like Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS), it is classified as a class II infection under the Infectious Diseases Act.
 As it is understood to be a dangerous disease, measures must be taken to prevent its spread per the Infectious Diseases Act.

 Other coronaviruses (HCov-229E, HCov-OC43, HCoV-NL63, and HCoV-HKU1) that can infect humans and cause common cold symptoms are not designated under the Infectious Diseases Act as they are not particularly dangerous.

 The coronavirus has a lipid membrane—a layer of fat which protects the virus from the outside world.
 When it breaks down, it becomes inactive, not dead, as is not an organism, but inactive because it loses its activity.
 Soap and alcohol can break down the shell made of this fat.

 What is the new coronavirus infection (COVID-19)?

-The new coronavirus infection, COVID-19, is an infection caused by the new coronavirus, SARS-CoV-2.
-The new virus and infection were first discovered in December 2019 after an outbreak in Wuhan, China.
+The novel coronavirus, COVID-19, is an infection caused by the recently discovered coronavirus, SARS-CoV-2.
+This new virus and infection were first discovered after an outbreak in December 2019.